Opendigitalradio/ODR-DabMux/README.md

 - ZeroMQ and TCP ETI outputs that can be used with ODR-DabMod
 - ZeroMQ input that can be used with ODR-AudioEnc which supports CURVE authentication
+- Experimental STI-D(PI, X)/RTP input intended to be compatible
+  with AVT encoders.
 - Logging to syslog
 - Monitoring using munin tool
 - Includes a Telnet and ZMQ Remote Control for setting/getting parameters